The Fontus Guide to testing and treatment for hard water, iron, and manganese

 What can be done if I have hard water?

 Testing and treatment for hard water, iron, manganese can feel overwhelming.
 The good news is that iron and manganese can be removed from water by any number of methods.
 Hard water is easily remedied with ion exchange water softeners, oxidation, filtration, or sequestration, depending on the hardness level.

 The experts at Fontus can test and treat hard water, iron & manganese in your drinking water.
 Give Fontus a call; we’ll be right out to provide a free immediate-response water test.

 What is a free immediate-response water test?

 An immediate-response water test is a test done onsite, getting your results immediately.
-This test allows us to determine if there is iron, manganese, hardness, total dissolved solids (TDS), pH, alkalinity, salinity, copper present in your water.
+This test allows us to determine if iron, manganese, hardness, total dissolved solids (TDS), pH, alkalinity, salinity, copper are present in your water.
 By the end of our appointment, you’ll have all your questions answered.
 And, most importantly, you’ll have a plan in hand to make sure your water is clean and pure.

 Taking control of your water supply is easy.
 Schedule your free immediate-response water test today.
 Call (207) 856-0066 or email firstname.lastname@example.org to speak with the water treatment specialists at Fontus Water Treatment.

 You Can Trust Fontus Water Treatment To Stay by Your Side